Opioid-induced hyperalgesia

 Opioid-induced hyperalgesia (OIH) or opioid-induced abnormal pain sensitivity, also called paradoxical hyperalgesia, is an uncommon condition of generalized pain caused by the long-term use of high dosages of opioids such as morphine, oxycodone, and methadone.
 OIH is not necessarily confined to the original affected site.
 This means that if the person was originally taking opioids due to lower back pain, when OIH appears, the person may experience pain in the entire body, instead of just in the lower back.
 Over time, individuals taking opioids can also develop an increasing sensitivity to noxious stimuli, even evolving a painful response to previously non-noxious stimuli (allodynia).
 This means that if the person originally felt pain from twisting or from sitting too long, the person might now additionally experience pain from a light touch or from raindrops falling on the skin.

 OIH differs from drug tolerance, although it can be difficult to tell the two conditions apart.
 OIH can often be treated by gradually tapering the opioid dose and replacing opioid-based pain care with other pain management medications and techniques or by opioid rotation.
+In a 2012 study, 39 patients had abdominal pain and OIH.
+They underwent detoxification and almost all of those patients "were able to stop using narcotics and have significant improvement in pain."